julian-perge/SigilADay/README.md

 - `Brimstone`
   - Idea and icon courtesy of Skkull#0393 on discord.
   - Does not affect Terrain or Pelts.
-  - When [creature] damages another card, any overkill damage is set to 1.
+  - When [creature] damages another card, overkill damage will always happen, but damage is set to 1.
   - If no card is queued to take overkill damage, your opponent takes 1 damage instead.